econia-labs/emojicoin-dot-fun/src/move/rewards/README.md

 # `emojicoin-dot-fun` rewards

+## `emojicoin_dot_fun_rewards`

-This package contains an overloaded version of the `swap` function for `emojicoin-dot-fun`, `swap_with_rewards`, which gives users an opportunity for a reward based on the amount of integrator fees they pay for their swap.
+This module contains an overloaded version of the `swap` function for `emojicoin-dot-fun`, `emojicoin_dot_fun_rewards::swap_with_rewards`, which gives users an opportunity for a reward based on the amount of integrator fees they pay for their swap.

-The rewards vault can be loaded up via the `fund_tiers` function.

 Rewards distributions are random, and based on a probabilistic threshold determined by the number of nominal rewards distributions expected for a given nominal volume amount.
-See `reward_tiers` for more.
+See `emojicoin_dot_fun_rewards::reward_tiers` for more.

 For ease of parameter modeling, named constants use values in `APT`, which are converted to octas internally.

+The rewards vault can be loaded up via the `emojicoin_dot_fun_rewards::fund_tiers` function.

+## `emojicoin_dot_fun_claim_link`

+This module was designed to enable claim links, like for "magic link" sign on, which would rely on private keys in QR codes or similar in order to claim emojicoins.
+It was never used beyond the initial Move implementation, but is kept here for reference.

 ## Publish commands